1995 France bombings

-The 1995 France bombings were a series of attacks that targeted public transport systems in Paris and Lyon, as well as a school in Villeurbanne.
+A series of attacks targeted public transport systems in Paris and Lyon, as well as a school in Villeurbanne, in 1995.
 They were carried out by the Armed Islamic Group of Algeria (GIA), who sought to expand the Algerian Civil War to France.
-The attacks killed eight people, all during the first attack on 25 July 1995.
+The attacks killed eight people, all during the first attack on 25 July.
 The attack also injured 190 people.
 The assassination of Abdelbaki Sahraoui, a co-founder of the Islamic Salvation Front (FIS), was a prelude to the extension of the Islamists' terrorist campaign in France.